waymondo/hoardable/README.md

 post.versions.last.hoardable_note # => "reverting due to accidental deletion"
 ```

-Another useful pattern is to use `Hoardable.with` to set the context around a block.
+A more useful pattern is to use `Hoardable.with` to set the context around a block.
 A good example
 of this would be in `ApplicationController`:

 ```ruby